 We chatted a bit as we ran, and yet we were quiet for long stretches too as we ran a favorite route that became increasingly more remote.
 We were two physical beings running in unison—over the same rolling dirt trails, hopping over the same rocks and nimbly leaping over the same roots—and with a synergistic chemistry as perhaps only two trail runners (who happen to be intimate lovers, too) can do.

 After 25 minutes of running, we stopped at a trail junction, and, without saying a word, he kissed me.
 Passionately.
 And I melted.
 We continued kissing, and immediately it created a wave of romantic excitement that escalated without any discussion.
 We moved off the trail behind a massive rock and immersed in a very prurient and hopefully relatively private moment of intimate connection.
 (No one could see us from our hidden locale, but then again we weren’t really paying attention or really all that concerned.)

 And it was hot.
 And amazing.

 No, I’m not going to share the details, but you can probably imagine for yourself that we wound up sticky, dirty and exhausted.
-And by dirty, I mean there were pine needles in awkward places, dirt under our fingernails and bits of dead leaves stuck to our skin inside our running shorts.
+And by dirty, I mean there were pine needles and wood chips in awkward places, dirt under our fingernails and bits of dead leaves stuck to our skin inside our running shorts.

-I’m not sharing this tale to engage your salacious lust, except to say it’s clear that running can create emotional bonds and be the catalyst to an intimate connection—even if it’s not carried out in such a spontaneous manner while hidden slightly off trail.
+I’m not sharing this tale to engage your salacious lust, except to say it’s clear that running can create emotional bonds and be the catalyst to an intimate connection—even if it’s not carried out in such a spontaneous manner while hidden ever-so-slightly off trail.